jackievaleri/BioAutoMATED/BioAutoMATED_Installation_Guide.md

 1. First, download the repository from GitHub at: https://github.com/jackievaleri/BioAutoMATED or run the following command:
     * `git clone https://github.com/jackievaleri/BioAutoMATED.git BioAutoMATED`

-2. If you do not already have conda, install Anaconda and add it to your path.
-For example,
+2. If you do not already have conda, install Anaconda and add it to your path or download from the Anaconda [website](https://www.anaconda.com)).
+For example, these are the instructions for installing Anaconda on a Linux machine:
     * `wget http://repo.continuum.io/archive/Anaconda3-5.3.1-Linux-x86_64.sh`
-    * `sudo bash Anaconda3-5.3.1-Linux-x86_64.sh` (or download from the Anaconda [website](https://www.anaconda.com))
+    * `sudo bash Anaconda3-5.3.1-Linux-x86_64.sh`
     * `export PATH=~/anaconda3/bin:$PATH`
     * `vim ~/.bashrc` and add `“export PATH=~/anaconda3/bin:$PATH”` to the last line
     * `source ~/.bashrc` or reboot